 I do not think I will be that brave any time soon.
 Truthfully, I do not feel like being brave at all today.
 I confess to wanting the growth and the blessings, without the trials.
 If More Love means More Pain, I confess to not wanting to sign up for that right now.

-Help me, Lord, to be willing to sign up for whatever will bring me closer to you.
+Help me, Lord, to be willing to welcome whatever brings me closer to you.

 Help me, Lord, to be brave.